mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-5-25-why-django.md

 - The fact that Django comes with batteries means that a lot of things are done the Django way.
 And, sometimes it's either the Django way or the highway!
 Many developers choose "micro-frameworks" for this reason.

 Bottom line: you should give Django a try.
 Start with the [official tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
 Then, go through a tutorial and create an application to get a feeling for what you can do with Djagno.
-This excellent [free book](http://www.tangowithdjango.com/book17/) - which is a bit outdated - is a great intro to the many different things you can do with Django.
+This excellent [free book](http://www.tangowithdjango.com/book17/) - which is a bit outdated - is a great resource for doing just that.
+One last thing: there are many built-in and third party packages and libraries that will save you time and energy, and a very valuable skill to have when using Django is knowing how to plug things into it.

 If you'd like to be notified when we publish the next article, fill out [this form(redirects to a different domain)]().